 People who plan evil tend to tell lies because they don't want their plans revealed.
 Those seeking peace with others give advice that leads to joy for the person giving the advice.
-Notice that first half tells use the source of lies while the second half tells us the outcome of advising peace.
-Filling in the implications: Those who devise harm tells lies and have no joy while those who seek for peace tells the truth and have personal joy.
+Notice that the first half tells us the source of lies while the second half tells us the outcome of advising peace.
+Filling in the implications: Those who devise harm tells lies and have no joy while those who seek for peace tell the truth and have personal joy.

 When a person seeks to be righteous, he is protected from harm (Psalms 91:10), but a wicked person has his fill of trouble.
 A person tends to get back more than he sows (Hosea 8:7).

 Most importantly, liars are an abomination to the God of Truth, but those who deal honestly with others are a delight to God.
 Notice the comparison between words and deeds.
 Words reflect what a person does, or does not, do.

 Those who are thinking ahead do not reveal everything that they know.
 As an example, if you are negotiating a deal, you don't tell people what your limits are.
 Or, if you think someone is lying, you don't let the person know everything you know to see if what he says matches up with what you know.
 Thus, this is another reason to limit our words to only those carefully considered (Proverbs 10:19).
 In contrast, the very thoughts, or emotions, of fools loudly proclaim them to be foolish (Ecclesiastes 10:3).
 They have no restraint on their tongues (Proverbs 10:8,10).

 - Apply Proverbs 12:17 to researching information on the Internet.

 - Using this section, what should I look for to know the type of person I'm dealing with?